bslatkin/pyvulcanize/README.md

 Why Python?
 Because my server is written in Python.
 I don't want to run node.js on the side during development just to regenerate vulcanized files on the fly.
 Oh-- and I want vulcanized files during development because the number of static resources I need to load for a large project gets excruciatingly slow to transfer, even on localhost (there are just too many HTTP requests to make).

+## Using the tool

+TODO: Write this

-## TODO:
+## Known limitations

+Bugs:

+- [Conditional binding syntax](https://www.polymer-project.org/docs/polymer/binding-types.html#conditional-attributes) doesn't work (i.e., `attribute?="value"``)
+- `@import` in linked stylesheets won't be inlined
+- `url()` or `@import` in linked stylesheets won't be adjusted for relative paths
+- Document-level `<style>` tags aren't getting copied through

+Missing features:

+- Tests
+- setup.py and pypi
 - Output a concatenated JavaScript file
 - Generate source maps for the JavaScript files
-- WSGI component for serving vulcanized files and original sources
-- setup.py and pypi
-- tests

-## Using the tool

-TODO: Write this

 ## Test the tool during development